andrewhorvath8/fastapi_mealsapp/README.md

 Keep this terminal open.
 This port forwarding is needed because using Docker Desktop with Minikube.
 You will get an URL similar to: http://127.0.0.1:50783
 You can reach the application at URL/docs, in this case: http://127.0.0.1:50783/docs

+You can also find some sample curl calls in sample_curl_calls.txt.

 ### App uninstallation